 Stackfiles.io is the first project I've fully built (both frontend and backend) and put in production.
 It started as a side project done over a weekend that caught the attention of my coworkers at Tutum.
-The aim of Stackfiles was to provide a similar service than Docker Hub, but for docker-compose files.
+Stackfiles aimed to provide a similar service than Docker Hub, but for docker-compose files.
 It provided a way to import docker-compose files from any Github repository, search them, bookmark them and also deploy them on Tutum / DockerCloud with a single click of a button.

 Stackfiles was featured on Product Hunt, the app gained some traction (we even got the "hug of death", the service was overloaded and went down before we could scale).
 Its development was sadly paused once Tutum got acquired by Docker and put offline in 2017.

-Inspecting a Stackfiles and display it in a beautiful manner was one of the main assets of Stackfiles.io.
+Inspecting a Stackfiles and display it elegantly was one of the main assets of Stackfiles.io.
 The team took care to add extra features such as:

 For this project, I got to work on both backend and frontend with the following technology:

-Stackfiles.io was the first projects I got to quick start from proof of concept to production in my career.
+Stackfiles.io was the first project I got to start from proof of concept to production in my career.
 I didn't feel a lot of pressure but when reflecting on this project, there was a lot of responsibility to carry with it.
-I had no prior experience when it came to make an application scalable (I learned it the hard way the day we got featured on Product Hunt)
+I had no prior experience when it came to making an application scalable (I learned it the hard way the day we got featured on Product Hunt)